thomasvt/Box2DNet/README.md

 # Manual

 Box2DNet has no abstraction layer: you work directly with functions and types mapped from the original C definitions with the same names.
 You can therefore use the original [Box2d manual](https://box2d.org/documentation/) 'as is' for all your functional needs.

-The rest of the manual below talks only about the wrapper technicalities.

 ## How to include Box2DNet in your game?